 glfw3.lib in the linker settings, but our project does not yet know where to find

-glfw3.lib since we pasted our third party libraries to different directories.
-We thus need to add those directories to the project first.
+glfw3.lib since we store our third party libraries in a different directory.
+We thus need to add this directory to the project first.

-VC++ Directories as can be seen in the image below:
+VC++ Directories as seen in the image below:

 From there on out you can add your own directories to let the project know where to search.
 This can be done by manually inserting it into the text or clicking the appropriate location string and selecting the

-Here you can add as many extra directories as you'd like and from that point on the IDE will also search those directories when searching for header files, so as soon as your
+Here you can add as many extra directories as you'd like and from that point on the IDE will also search those directorie when searching for library and header files.
+As soon as your

 Include folder from GLFW is included, you will be able to find all the header files for GLFW by including